BDC Hamburger Icon

 Apple Corps v.
 Apple Computer

-Who has the right to trademark the word “apple:” the Beatles or Apple Inc.?
+Who has the right to trademark the word “apple”: the Beatles or Apple Inc.?
 The Beatles came first with the music company Apple Corps.
 Eight years later, Steve Jobs introduced Apple Computer (now Apple Inc.) to the world.
 The two mega-corporations have battled it out in court over the years.

 After the first round, Apple Inc. agreed to pay Apple Corps a cash settlement and to stay out of the music business.
 But with the advent of iTunes, the legal wrangling between the two giants heated up again.
 They reached an apparent settlement after Apple Inc. agreed to purchase Apple Corps’ trademark rights and then license them back to the music company.

 As it stands, if your company has anything to do with either music or computers, stay far away from the word “apple.”
 Try another fruit.
-Better yet, get a legal services company to handle your trademark research, application, and maintenance to avoid any legal hassles.
+Better yet, get a legal services company to handle your trademark research, application and maintenance to avoid any legal hassles.

 Jack Daniels and Patrick Wensink

-The noted distiller discovered that a book cover by popular author Patrick Wensink looked awful like their trademark, so they sent him a cease and desist letter.
+The noted distiller discovered that a book cover by popular author Patrick Wensink looked just like their trademark, so they sent him a cease and desist letter.
 But the letter was not framed in standard threatening legalese; instead, it was a cheerful reminder to Wensink that, as a recognized fan of whiskey, he might consider changing the cover; if he did, Jack Daniels would happily contribute financially toward the change.

 Wensick publicized this letter on his website and it went viral, garnering Jack Daniels a ton of positive publicity.
 If your business is considering taking someone to court over trademark infringement, think about letting your marketing department handle it first.